iconengineering/iconengineering.github.io/careers/EI.md

 <br>
 <b>Education / Experience</b>

-<li>BS Degree in Civil or Environmental Engineering.</li>
+<li>BS Degree in Civil or Environmental Engineering.
+Work experience is a plus.</li>
 <li>Basic understanding and willingness to learn CAD, GIS, HEC-RAS, CUHP, SWMM, and other related software tools</li>
 <li>Ability to use CAD, GIS, HEC-RAS, CUHP, SWMM, and other related software tools to plan and design civil projects.</li>
 <li>Previous experience with CAD Civil 3D, GIS, hydrologic and hydraulic modeling, field survey, roadway design, parks and trails, water and natural resources.</li>
 <li>Ability to work in a collaborative, flexible, small team environment.</li>

-<li>BS Degree in Civil Engineering with at least 6 years of work experience.</li>
 <li>Professional Engineering license</li>
 <li>Ability to use CAD, GIS, HEC-RAS, CUHP, SWMM, and other related software tools to plan and design civil projects.</li>
 <li>Experience in civil infrastructure projects, specifically stormwater, or water resource engineering.</li>